himyumi/SavePlate/README.md

 # SavePlate

-A food inventory and meal planning app with MongoDB backend.
+A food inventory and meal planning app with MongoDB as its backend.

 ## Setup